The Coding Agent Becomes the Maintainer

 This is why the move from chat to repository-native agents matters.
 A chatbot answer can be discarded.
 A pull request enters the institutional record.
 It creates work for maintainers, reviewers, CI systems, security tools, documentation owners, release managers, and future developers reading the commit history.
 If it is merged, it becomes part of the world other systems depend on.

-GitHub is trying to absorb this shift by keeping agent work inside familiar primitives: branches, pull requests, comments, logs, policies, audit trails, and review.
+GitHub and other vendors are trying to absorb this shift by keeping agent work inside familiar primitives: branches, pull requests, comments, logs, policies, audit trails, and review.
 That is the right direction.
 It means the agent's output can be treated as a contribution rather than as invisible magic.
 But it also means the governance burden moves into the ordinary maintenance workflow.
 The repository becomes the place where model behavior is normalized.

 The agent therefore changes the meaning of "maintainer."
 The maintainer is no longer only maintaining code.
 The maintainer is maintaining the boundary between executable machine output and institutional acceptance.